Tougher-Together-DnD/default-game-assets/handouts/quick-reference/markdowns/tougher-together-house-rules.md

 ## Exhaustion After 0 HP
 If you are reduced to **0 hit points** and then restored, you immediately gain **1 level of exhaustion**.
 This reflects the physical toll of being brought back from the brink of death and adds tension to future battles.

-## Spiritual Weapon Clarifications

-Spiritual weapons are not creatures.
-They do not have a will to act at their own discretion.
-As such they have no **reaction** for opportunity attacks.
-They are ephemeral, therefore can not stop another creature from passing through them.
-They still grant a flanking bonus to other creatures, as that bonus stems from the target being distracted and less about the attackers.
-A spiritual weapon can only perform two tasks: Attack and Move.

-## Downtime Activity

-At the end of a long rest you roll a 1d4 for Downtime days accrued as a resource.
-You can expend these days during a long rest within an Inn or other safe places to perfrom out of session Downtime Activities.